 Business loan interest deductions

-You must prove that you’re legally liable for the loan debt and have proof of repayment to deduct your loan interest.
+To deduct your loan interest from your taxes, you must prove that you’re legally liable for the loan debt and have proof of repayment.
 You also need to show that you have a true debtor-creditor relationship with the lender.
-The money can’t come from a friend or family member unless you have a signed promissory note with the necessary details.
+If you only paid a partial amount of the business debt, you cannot make deductions for the full amount paid.

 The loan funds also must be spent on something for your business, not just kept in a bank account, to be eligible for interest deductions.